Jump to Camino Finisterre and Muxía Stages

 If you wish to open and retain this map on your own device, click on this Camino Finisterre and Muxía Google sharing link.
 The map that opens on the device you are currently using will have all these same features you will need to plan a successful pilgrimage!

-For as many people as go to either Muxía or Finisterre, there are as many opinions on which place is the best, the most authentic "end of the world" or the most spiritual site!
+For as many people as go to either Muxía or Finisterre, there are as many opinions on which place is the best, the most authentic "End of the World" or the most spiritual site!

 It was fun when we came to Hospital, and the place in the road, below, where the Camino forks and you have to make a choice!